cjrh/deadpool/README.rst

 - ``Deadpool`` tasks can have timeouts.
 When a task hits the timeout, the underlying subprocess in the pool is killed with ``SIGKILL``.
   The entire process tree of that subprocess is killed.
+- ``Deadpool`` tasks can have priorities.
+The priority is set in the ``submit()`` call.
+See the examples later in this document for further discussion on priorities.
+- The shutdown parameters ``wait`` and ``cancel_futures`` can behave differently to how they work in the _ProcessPoolExecutor.
+This is discussed in more detail later in this document.
 - If a ``Deadpool`` subprocess in the pool is killed by some external actor, for example, the OS runs out of memory and the `OOM killer`_ kills a pool subprocess that is using too much memory,